-The duties and responsibilities of the Environment and Safety Engineer in the contractor's team4 are as follows:
+The duties and responsibilities of the Environment and Safety Engineer in the Contractor's team4 are as follows:

-- 1. To ensure that all the contractor activities are done in line with the EMP requirements. - 2.
+- 1. To ensure that all the Contractor activities are done in line with the EMP requirements. - 2.
 To have good understanding of the contractual clauses, especially the penalty clause given in sub clause 14.6 of the bid document as well as Chapter-3 of this report. - 3.
 To verify the appropriateness of all the EMP items. - 4.
 To prepare a management and redevelopment plan for all the sites of identified project related ancillary facilities like (i) Construction camp, (ii) labour camp, (iii) quarry and stone crusher unit, (iv) borrow area and (v) debris disposal site in line with detailed guidelines given in EMP. - 5.
 To ensure that all the five sites and camps mentioned activity is operated, managed and closed in line with management and redevelopment plan. - 6.
 To ensure that the top soil preservation is done wherever required as per the guidelines. - 7.
 To ensure the adoption of proper waste management practices in the plant sites, labour camps, construction camps and along the road (also pertains to the proper disposal of bituminous / concrete waste generated during construction). - 8.
 To ensure that the Contractor does not violate any social norms such as employment of child labour, children at work sites, providing creches, unhygienic working conditions and minimum wage considerations as per prevailing laws - 9.
-To ensure that all the MORTH specifications are available and followed in all the contractor activities. - 10.
-To liaison with the Supervision Consultant and the PMT / PWD on matters pertaining to the EMP. - 11.
-To liaison with Government Agencies such as the Pollution Control Boards and Forest Department in order to obtain the required clearances, and to ensure that the Contractor activities are carried out in line with any conditions placed.
+To ensure that all the MORTH specifications are available and followed in all the Contractor activities. - 10.
+To liaison with the Supervision Consultant and the PMT / PWD on matters pertaining to the EMP.